Pesticides

 Pyrethrins — Different from Pyrethroids

 Pyrethrins are short-lived pesticides made from pyrethrum chrysanthemum flowers.
-They are toxic to birds, fish, and beneficial insects until they break down after a few hours in sunlight.
+While they are toxic to birds, fish, and beneficial insects, they break down after a few hours in sunlight.
 If you use a pesticide or insecticidal soap containing pyrethrin, use it on a dry day when you’re not planning to water for the next few hours.
 Prevent pyrethrins from running off to a street, gutter, or storm drain.

 Fipronil

-This is another widely used insecticide for controlling ants, beetles, cockroaches, fleas, ticks, termites, mole crickets, thrips, rootworms, weevils, and other insects.
-It is associated with bee colony collapse disorder.
+This is another widely used pesticide for controlling ants, beetles, cockroaches, fleas, ticks, termites, mole crickets, thrips, rootworms, weevils, and other insects.
+Exposure to fipronil may lead to adverse human health impacts (California Department of Pesticide Regulation, 2023).
+It is also associated with bee colony collapse dis- order.
 Fipronil is toxic to aquatic life, and to rabbits and ground-feeding birds such as chickens and turkeys.

 Imidacloprid

-One of the most widely used pesticide in the world, imidacloprid is a neonicotinoid pesticide also linked to honey bee colony collapse disorder.
-In January 2013, the European Food Safety Authority stated that neonicotinoids pose an unacceptably high risk to bees.
-Many local garden centers have taken neonicotinoid pesticides off their shelves voluntarily because of the current honey bee crisis.
+One of the most wide- ly used pesticide in the world, imidacloprid is a neonicotinoid pesticide also linked to honey bee colony collapse disorder.
+In 2018, the outdoor use of imida- cloprid and two other neonicotinoids were banned in the European Union, due to the high risk to bees.

-These pesticides are water-soluble—which means that rain and over-watering can easily cause them to run off lawns and gardens, into storm drains and on to local creeks, bays, and the ocean.
-They are twice as toxic in salt water as in fresh water.
-Both are toxic to honey bees and other pollinators.
+Malathion is water-soluble — which means that rain and over-watering can easily cause it to run off lawns and gardens, into storm drains and on to local creeks, bays, and the ocean.
+Malathion is twice as toxic in salt water as in fresh water.
+It is also toxic to honey bees and other pollinators.

 Disposing of Extra Pesticides

-In California, it’s illegal to dispose of any amount of unused pesticide (or any hazardous waste) in the trash, in spite of what the label may say.
-Take pesticides you won’t be using to a local household hazardous waste collection facility or event.
+In California, it’s illegal to dispose of any amount of unused pesticide (or any hazardous waste) in the trash.
+Take unused pesticides to a local household hazardous waste collection facility or event.
 For a list of county household hazardous waste programs, visit http://www.calrecycle.ca.gov/HomeHazWaste/Directory/.

 Never dispose of pesticide rinse water in any indoor or outdoor drain or in the gutter.
-Water used to rinse out a sprayer or applicator should be applied like the pesticide.
+Water used to rinse out a sprayer or applicator should be handled like the pesticide.

 Beneficial insects are often far more sensitive to pesticides than the pests you might be trying to kill.
 Once pesticides eliminate the beneficial insects, pests multiply without a natural check.